GabrieleNunez/request-group/readme.md

 ## Creating a request-groupヾ(-_- )ゞa

-Fortunately creating a request-groupヾ(-_- )ゞa〈( ^.^) is extremely simple and straight forward.
+Fortunately creating a request-group is extremely simple and straight forward.
 If you are using [TypeScript]() then RequestGroup only requires one type supplied and two parameters.

 ```typescript
 import { RequestGroup, WebRequest } from 'request-group';